jfxueX/bash/commands/local/awk.md

 The default pattern is something that matches every line.
 This is the blank or null pattern.
 Two other important patterns are specified by the keywords
-"BEGIN" and
+`BEGIN` and
-"END".
+`END`.
 As you might expect, these two words specify actions to be taken before any lines are read, and after the last line is read.
 The AWK program below: